 Has Anand done his homework?

-2) Collective Noun - A name or noun used for a group of people, things or a group of animals is called a collective noun.
+A name or noun used to denote a group of people, things or a group of animals is called a collective noun.
 Collective nouns are also called a group of nouns.
 Ex.
 Team (Team India), Committee, Squad, Family.

 The boy helped his grandmother to cross the road.

-4) Material nouns - The names used to mention materials or substances which are made up of an alloy are known as Material nouns.
+The names used to mention materials or substances which are made up of and can be perceived by our senses are material nouns.
 Ex.
-Gold, Aluminium, Iron, Plastic etc.
+Gold, Aluminium, Iron, Plastic, cement etc.

 She bought Gold jewellery.